6 Steps to Lose Weight with Hypothyroidism

 We recommend regular exercise for thyroid patients to lose weight.

-Physical therapists and endocrinologists alike suggest low-impact cardio exercise, especially to start out.
+Physical therapists and endocrinologists alike suggest low-impact cardio exercise, especially to start.
 Consult with a doctor before engaging in higher-intensity strength training.

 Aim to exercise for 30 minutes a day, 5 days a week.